Decision-making: Extinction by instinct

-Extinction by instinct in a group setting

 Groupthink is another occurrence that falls under the idea of extinction by instinct.
-Groupthink is when members in a group become more involved in the “value of the group (and their being part of it) higher than anything else”; thus, creating a habit of making decisions quickly and unanimously.
+Groupthink is when members in a group become more involved in the "value of the group (and their being part of it) higher than anything else"; thus, creating a habit of making decisions quickly and unanimously.
 In other words, a group stuck in groupthink is participating in the phenomenon of extinction by instinct.

 Information overload

-Information overload is "a gap between the volume of information and the tools we have to assimilate" it.
+Information overload is "a gap between the volume of information and the tools we have to assimilate it".
 Information used in decision-making is to reduce or eliminate the uncertainty.
 Excessive information affects problem processing and tasking, which affects decision-making.
-Psychologist George Armitage Miller suggests that humans’ decision making becomes inhibited because human brains can only hold a limited amount of information.
+Psychologist George Armitage Miller suggests that humans' decision making becomes inhibited because human brains can only hold a limited amount of information.
 Crystal C. Hall and colleagues described an "illusion of knowledge", which means that as individuals encounter too much knowledge, it can interfere with their ability to make rational decisions.
 Other names for information overload are information anxiety, information explosion, infobesity, and infoxication.

 Decision fatigue

 Decision fatigue is when a sizable amount of decision-making leads to a decline in decision-making skills.
 People who make decisions in an extended period of time begin to lose mental energy needed to analyze all possible solutions.
-It is speculated that decision fatigue only happens to those who believe willpower has a limited capacity.
 Impulsive decision-making and decision avoidance are two possible paths that extend from decision fatigue.
 Impulse decisions are made more often when a person is tired of analysis situations or solutions; the solution they make is to act and not think.
 Decision avoidance is when a person evades the situation entirely by not ever making a decision.
 Decision avoidance is different from analysis paralysis because this sensation is about avoiding the situation entirely, while analysis paralysis is continually looking at the decisions to be made but still unable to make a choice.

 Post-decision analysis

-Evaluation and analysis of past decisions is complementary to decision-making.
+Evaluation and analysis of past decisions are complementary to decision-making.
 See also mental accounting and Postmortem documentation.